 It will be important to explain to people that at a future point a view will be taken on whether their needs are eligible under the Care Act.
 This may mean that at a future date the local authority may no longer believe it is necessary to meet those needs, and that if this is the case, it will be necessary to agree alternative arrangements.

-Local authorities need to ensure that there is a clear and transparent pathway for people with care and support needs, carers and providers to quickly raise concerns should they believe either the decision or the care package is in breach of the European Convention on Human Rights and Section 59 of the Care Act.
+Local authorities need to ensure that there is a clear and transparent pathway for people with care and support needs, carers, advocates and providers to quickly raise concerns should they believe either the decision or the care package is in breach of the European Convention on Human Rights and Section 59 of the Care Act.

 The easements also relieve local authorities of the duty to undertake assessments of children transitioning to adult social care.
 It may not be possible or necessary for assessments themselves to be face-to-face.